xZett0/FunctionalOAI/README.md

 print(run_conversation())
 ```

+### This is an edited example of the [official OpenAI API example](https://platform.openai.com/docs/guides/gpt/function-calling)

 ## NOTICE!!

 To make this module work correctly with all of you're functions there are set of rules you have to go by when defining the functions